casperschipper/gameoflifev2/_pages/software.md

 * 1-click to add real-time control over any parameter through OSC/Midi.
 * Open source and scripting/coding friendly: for example in place code modification of many parts of the system.

 By default it starts in a preview mode, which allows you to preview your WFS piece in stereo, which you can than later import into the system.
+It also supports a multichannel preview.

 ## Installing WFS Software